Airtable

 • Plugin system for extending functionality

 Pricing: Free (self-hosted, unlimited).
 Premium at $5/user/month.
-Enterprise pricing on request.
+Enterprise pricing on request .

-8. NocoDB — Best Free Open-Source Database
+8. NocoDB: Best Free Database on Existing SQL

 NocoDB turns any MySQL, PostgreSQL, or SQLite database into a smart spreadsheet interface with views, automations, and API access.
-It is the best choice for technical teams that want Airtable-like functionality on top of their existing database infrastructure — completely free.
+It is the best choice for technical teams that want Airtable-like functionality on top of their existing database infrastructure, completely free.

 Key features:

-• Smart spreadsheet interface on top of existing databases
+• Smart spreadsheet interface on top of existing databases (MySQL, PostgreSQL, SQLite)

 • Grid, Kanban, Gallery, and Form views